 In Embody Danish writer and photographer, Lone Mørch, captures the startling interplay of light and shadow in women's bodies, both inside and out, with artistry and intimacy.
 We are invited into each photo session, to see through Lone's eyes, which hold a European sensibility and a keen quest for a woman's truth.
 Lone encourages in the women a natural state of ease, so that the desire to be perfect loosens its grip.
 But she goes deeper, to gently slip underneath layers of cultural and personal coverings, to invite these women to experience a lifting of crushing expectations, an evaporation of anxiety, and to move beyond this to true liberation.
 One woman for the first time imagines herself with a face, another moves about the studio discovering the joy of being in a body, knowing that it is temporary, aging, imperfect in so many ways.
 This book brings us to the space between women's illusions of imperfections and the startling reality of their beauty, and as their rifts are healed, something unexpected happens: We find ourselves challenged to extend our own lives beyond the awkward split-second of perfection, to question our own myths, see ourselves in a different light, and—though this is a rare occurrence while reading a book—to be transformed ourselves. – Erin Byrne, author, screen writer, teacher.

 Embody is a masterful exploration into the vulnerability and power of women and its author, Lone Morch.
 Embody is also oddly about being ravishing, as well as being ravished by our own positive and negative relationship to our bodies.
 Though, most striking, is how the book unfolds to give us a new perspective on women and their nobel selves: in the end what makes us noble is how we move through the destruction of being ravished into a new chapter of our lives (in some cases through a relationship with Morch's lens).
-Be as fearless as the women and the author, and enter this book ready for your heart to open while your eyes pop - not from lust, but from the truth." – Sarah Kornfeld, author, woman in the book
+Be as fearless as the women and the author, and enter this book ready for your heart to open while your eyes pop - not from lust, but from the truth." – Sarah Kornfeld, author

 What a wonderful project.
 Strong photos that shows the female body in ways we rarely see and leave us with a lot of emotions.
 When the shamefulness of the normal is completely gone, the body is so beautiful and lovely, and it can begin to sense and be sensed in return.
 Wow. – Camilla Stockmann, journalist Politiken